 - Ask the managers of the care home, nursing home or hospital to refer you to the 'supervisory body' who can look at your situation to see if there has been an unauthorised deprivation of liberty.

 - Write to the care home, nursing home or hospital (‘managing authority’) to ask them to apply for a ‘standard authorisation’.
-You can use template letter 1 on the Alzheimer's Society website.
+You can contact our Customer Service Centre if you need any further help with this.

 - If the hospital or care home doesn’t apply for a standard authorisation within a few days, write to the ’supervisory body’ to ask them to look at whether there has been an unauthorised deprivation of liberty.
-You can use template letter 2 on the Alzheimer's Society website or you can phone us.
+You can contact our Customer Service Centre if you need any further help with this.

 Community Deprivation of Liberty Authorisations